kjosib/kjosib.github.io/voice/autopilot.md

 *Hurt my pride:*

 * Take a position for or against free will (or [some other eternal question](https://alphatoastmasters.au/members/table-topics-guidelines/table-topics-questions/)) and explain your reasoning.
+* Now argue the opposite: Poke holes in your previous argument.
 * Explain a problem you're having at work.
 Why is it a problem?
 What caused it?
 How do you plan to address it?
 * Give a critical analysis of recent political developments, either at home or abroad.
+(Or: Explain a technical topic to complete newbs.)
 * Tell a story about a time you or a loved one suffered grievously.
 * Justify a controversial and unpopular opinion that you hold.